Creator? Explorer? Facilitator?

 Will you come learn and play with us at ALC-NYC Summer 2018?

 Let’s talk about innovative education.
 About play and technology.
 About teaching self-teachers, running “Genius Hour” all-day every day, and supporting a community of unschoolers.
 Let’s change up our conversations about education, so they’re as intentional and agile as we are.
-Below are details from our 2017 programs…which may or may not resemble our 2018 offerings.
-We’ll know by spring.
 Can’t wait?
 You’re in luck!
 We’re not the only ones running trainings…

 Do you want to facilitate?
 To support self-directed learners in both individualizing their educations and building a healthy community?
 Or are you interested in the intersection of Agile and alternative education?
 Or finding tools and practices to adapt for your own project?